Latex Mattress Frequently Asked Questions

 We talked about this in the previous question, but, how much of the “good stuff” (in our case, natural Latex material) is required to make a comfortable bed?
 The answer is not an easy one.
 Our first task was to determine what people wanted from a Latex Bed.
 We knew lots of people were looking for them, and lots of people were aware of the unique properties they have.
 Over the last couple of years, we reviewed dozens of retailers product lines, looked at many different beds with many combinations of latex with different densities and thicknesses at shows, and talked to industry reps about their opinions.

 We test drove a variety of Natural Latex mattress configurations, and we have evaluated and worked with every kind of pure latex that is available today.
-That is why we chose the Aurora Latex as our primary material, and designed our three model lineup using highly proprietary densities and thicknesses of this astonishing material.
+That is why we chose 100% Natural Dunlop and Talalay Latex for our layers, and designed our three model lineup using highly proprietary densities and thicknesses of these high quality materials.
 Finally, we simply distilled everything down to what we thought would be a simplistic lineup that offered generous comfort at a reasonable price, with the benefits of Latex being the primary consideration.
-You don’t get all the unnecessary “piling on” of layer upon layer of frilly material that simply separates you from the wonderful qualities of natural latex..which is what you are paying for.
+You don’t get all the unnecessary “piling on” of layer upon layer of frilly outer coverings and mysterious ingredients, that simply separate you from the wonderful qualities of natural latex, which is what you are buying to deliver the best benefits possible that help you sleep and rest better.

 What kind of warranty do I get with my Latex bed?